U.S. condemns 'heinous' assassination of Haitian leader, assessing attack | Politics

 The Democratic co-chairs of the Haiti caucus in the House of Representatives said the attack "stands as a clarion call" for action to bring stability and peace to the country, which has been hit by coups and rebellions over the past few decades.
 "We also call for full transparency and an independent investigation into this criminal act," the four lawmakers - Representatives Val Demings, Yvette Clarke, Andy Levin and Ayanna Pressley - said in a statement.

 The opposition in Haiti had accused the United States - Haiti’s top foreign donor - of being lenient towards Moise, given his support for U.S. foreign policy.
 Moise's administration broke ranks with the Caribbean community (Caricom) to oppose Venezuelan President Nicolas Maduro.
 Washington sent troops to Haiti in 1994 to oust a military government and return its elected president, former parish priest Jean-Bertrand Aristide, to power.
-But the country has struggled with political instability and a series of natural disasters since then.
+But the country, the poorest in the western hemisphere, has struggled with political instability and a series of natural disasters since then.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)